atharvakokane/atharvakokane.github.io/content/resume.md

 blacksburg, va, usa

-- placed on commission of research and commission of undergraduate student affairs; brac committee with bov representative
+ - placed on the commission of research and the commission of undergraduate student affairs. working on the brac committee along side the representative to the bov to recommend solutions to the university.
-- represented 750+ engineering students; drafted policy proposals on academic resources, accessibility, wellbeing
+ - represented 750+ engineering students by drafting and advocating policy proposals addressing academic resources, accessibility, and student wellbeing.
-- collaborated with administrators and board of visitors on data-driven recommendations
+ - collaborated with university administrators and the Board of Visitors representative to analyze student feedback and develop data-driven recommendations.

 **project intern**